 Everyone loves interesting post days.
 So, in order to break the mould, I reinvented the typical traditional CV and portfolio that beats simply attaching a copy to the end of an email.

-Designing my own portfolio has proven to be one of the most challenging projects to develop, as a client to myself has verified that it can be complex to make choices that would usually come as second nature.
-I sought to maintain simplicity, ensuring that the format did not compromise or overshadow the main body of work, with any superfluous design elements included kept minimal.
+Designing my own portfolio has proven to be one of the most challenging projects to develop, as a client to myself has verified how difficult it is to make choices that would usually come as second nature.
+Nonetheless, it’s one of the most exciting self-initiated projects to complete.
+The concept behind the delivery was to create a self-promotional package that was informal, in the format of a simple newspaper to browse in a bid to not craft something too prim.
+Maintaining simplicity was also vital, ensuring that the format did not overshadow the main body of work.

 *CV & Portfolio Mailer 2015 is in the pipeline!*